 2. Commencement, repeal and saving

-(1) These Rules shall take effect on 14 February 1972, and on and from that date the Rules set out in the First Schedule shall be revoked.
+(1) These Rules shall take effect on 14 February 1972.

 (2) The revocation effected by paragraph (1) does not affect the validity of any proceedings taken under the rules of Court so revoked.

 (3) A proceeding pending, and a judgment, decree or order given or made before the commencement of these Rules, being of a kind to which these Rules apply, shall be treated as if pending, given or made under these Rules, and may be proceeded with, enforced, varied, reversed or otherwise dealt with accordingly, subject to any special order or direction made or given by the Court in any particular case.